midscreant/TarkBotExe/README.md

 -Currently designed for 1920x1080 screens, 1920x1080 game resolution, and in fullscreen.
 App is pixel specific so slight changes can cause fatal errors

+-Make sure EFT and BSGlauncher not tunning, and that you've already signed in to your BSG account.
+Will fail otherwise

 Any errors encountered, please let me know.